WHO WE ARE

 Creating a paradigm shift to the full Inclusion of people with visual impairment.

 To become a sustainable organization promoting the total inclusion of the visually impaired to become fully independent, proactive & productive members of an accepting society.

 In order to realize our vision and mission we work through a comprehensive approach, which is explained below:

-BASEERA empowers and enables the Egyptian visually impaired community in order to realize their abilities and become independent, proactive, and productive individuals in an accepting society.
-In order to reach this goal, BASEERA works through providing a set of services for people with visual impairment which is characterized by being a fully integrated and comprehensive approach towards care; starting with prevention, treatment, early intervention, habitation and rehabilitation, and education services.
-On the other hand, we realize at BASEERA that in order for people with visual impairment to be empowered they need a strong supporting system.
-Thus, we provide training to the surrounding communities of the people with visual impairment, specifically caregivers, teachers, and health professionals.
-We conduct on-going research on the status of Visually Impaired Persons in Egypt, needs, and the direction the world is taking in developing the lives of people with visual impairment.
-In addition we advocate the making, amendment, and implementation of policies for people with visual impairment.
-Moreover, we work on raising people's awareness about people with visual impairment, their capabilities, and how to support them to have equal opportunities like anyone in the society.
+Baseera empowers and enables the Egyptian VI community realize their abilities and become independent, proactive, and productive individuals in an accepting society.
+To reach this goal, Baseera works by providing a set of services with an approach characterized by being fully integrated and comprehensive towards care.
+Starting with prevention, treatment, early intervention, habitation and rehabilitation, and education services.
+In addition to this, Baseera realizes the importance of providing VIPs with a solid support system.
+Thus, we provide training to their surrounding communities, specifically caregivers, teachers, and health professionals.
+We conduct ongoing research on the status of the VIPs in Egypt, their needs, and the direction the world is taking in developing their lives.
+In addition, we advocate the making, amendment, and implementation of policies for the VIPs.
+Moreover, we work on raising awareness about VIPs, their capabilities, and how to support them to have equal opportunities like others in society.